esper-io/console_docs/docs/devices-groups/blueprint-settings.md

 Factory Reset Protection (FRP) places an auto-lock on a GMS-certified device if a user factory resets it with soft or hard keys.
 FRP will auto-lock the device and keep it locked until a pre-authorized Google account ID is entered.
 Additional information about getting your Google Account ID can be found [here](https://console-docs.esper.io/compliance-policy/frp.html).

-When you turn On the FRP button in the provisioning template, you’ll need to pick a Google account to authorize future device unlocks.
+When you turn On the FRP button in the blueprint, you’ll need to pick a Google account to authorize future device unlocks.
 Your chosen Google account ID will reverse any future auto-lock events triggered by user factory resets for all devices provisioned with this template.

 Note: Factory reset protection is only available on GMS devices running Android 5.1 and above.